74th Academy Awards: Critical reviews

 The show received a mixed reception from media publications.
 Some media outlets were more critical of the show.
 Television critic Robert Bianco of USA Today complained that the awards ceremony was "intensely narcissistic and characteristically, almost unrelievedly, dull."
 Columnist Matthew Gilbert of The Boston Globe bemoaned that "TV's most-watched slug crawled back into town last night."
 He also sniped, "As usual, the technical awards formed a Bermuda Triangle in the middle of the show, and the film-clip fests and production numbers numbed our brains."
 The Sacramento Bees Rick Kishman lamented that "It was the first time both best-acting Oscars went to African Americans...yet viewers had to fight hours and hours of boredom to care."
 He also quipped that the excessive amount of montage and tributes dragged down the proceedings.

 Other media outlets received the broadcast more positively.
 Orange County Register film critic Henry Sheehan praised Goldberg's performance as hosting writing that her "ensuing entrance a la Moulin Rouge was a comparative triumph and her boom-boom-boom succession of jokes put the show right on track."
 Television columnist Joanne Ostrow of The Denver Post raved, "The nearly five-hour telecast was stunning, historic, slick, efficient, and helped along by some knockout clothes."
 She also commented that Washington and Berry's acceptance speeches and the Sidney Poitier tribute added to the historic and emotional mood of the festivities.
 John Levesque of the Seattle Post-Intelligencer commended producer Ziskin for producing "the best Oscar telecast this TV watcher can remember."
 In addition, he wrote that "It was clear the 74th Academy Awards ceremony was something special: fresh, crisp, different from its predecessors."

 Ratings and reception

-At four hours and 23 minutes, the ceremony was as of 2022 the longest in history.
 The American telecast on ABC drew in an average of 41.82 million people over its length, which was a 3% decrease from the previous year's ceremony.
-The show also earned lower Nielsen ratings compared to the previous ceremony with 25.54% of households watching over a 40.34 share.
+An estimated 77 million total viewers watched all or part of the awards.
+The show also earned lower Nielsen ratings compared to the previous ceremony with 25.54% of households watching over a 40.34 share, which was the lowest rating in Oscars history.
 In addition, it garnered a lower 18–49 demo rating with a 16.13 rating over a 36.46 share among viewers in that demographic.

 In July 2002, the ceremony presentation received seven nominations at the 54th Primetime Emmys.
 Two months later, the ceremony won one of those nominations for Debra Brown's choreography during the telecast.